"They do everything right."

 "Whenever the USA Film Festival calls, I try to answer because it means so much to me personally."

 The USA Film Festival is a Dallas-based, 501c3 non-profit organization dedicated to the recognition and encouragement of excellence in the film and video arts.

-YEAR-ROUND programs and events include an annual spring film festival, now in its 43rd year; the annual KidFilm® festival, now in its 29th year, the oldest and largest-attended international children's film festival in the United States; the Oscar® Experience: Dallas (Dallas' only official Oscar event); special premieres; an Academy qualified National Short Film Competition; "Meet the Filmmakers" screenings; film series and retrospectives organized around important themes and filmmakers; presentations of restored prints on the big screen, and educational activities including filmmaker discussions and extensive community outreach activities.
+YEAR-ROUND programs and events include an annual spring film festival, now in its 44th year; the annual KidFilm® festival, now in its 30th year, the oldest and largest-attended international children's film festival in the United States; the Annual Oscar® viewing event (Dallas' only official Oscar event for 15 years); special premieres; a 36-year-old Academy-qualified National Short Film Competition; year-round "Meet the Filmmakers" screenings; film series and retrospectives organized around important themes and filmmakers; presentations of restored prints on the big screen, and educational activities including filmmaker discussions and extensive community outreach activities.